-Text in blue Italics is reproduced from the standards.
+Text in blue Italics is derived from the standards.

-The following applies only to telecommunication cabling installations in Australia and New Zealand seeking performance conformance of optical fibre links and channels to AS/NZS 3080.
+The following applies only to telecommunication cabling installations in Australia and New Zealand seeking performance conformance of optical fibre links and channels to to AS/NZS 11801.1 and AS 11801.x series or ISO/IEC 11801.x series.

 It is a normative requirement to meet a specific launch condition at the output of the interface connector of the launch test cord when testing optical fibre cabling systems.

-For multimode installations, 62.5 µm and 50 µm cores, the requirement is to meet encircled flux.
+For multimode installations, 62.5 µm and 50 µm cores, the requirement is to meet a specific launch modal distribution, commonally called Encircled Flux.

-Encircled Flux requirements can be met by one or more of the following:-
+Encircled Flux requirements can be met by any one of the following:-

 • Mode condition cords that produce compliant Encircled Flux conditions at the output of the launch cord